best hotels in montana

-The 13 best hotels in Montana, for an unbelievable stay in the wilderness
+The 11 best hotels in Montana for an unbelievable wilderness retreat

-From rustic wood cabins to pastel-hued boutique motels, these are the best places to stay while you explore the wilds of Montana
+From rustic wood cabins to pastel-hued boutique motels, these are the best places to stay in Montana while exploring the wilderness

 Advertising

 That means holidays here involve a lot of walking, exploring, and general exertion.
 So adventurers will be in need of a top-notch place to rest and recoup.
 We’ve rounded up the best places in the region to do just that.
-From rustic log cabins deep in the forest and bohemian-style yurts just a stone’s throw from national parkland to historic townhouses and pastel-hued boutique motels, these are the best places to stay that’ll put the cheer on top of your stay in Montana.
+From rustic log cabins deep in the forest and bohemian-style yurts just a stone’s throw from national parkland, to historic townhouses and pastel-hued boutique motels, these are the best hotels in Montana for a one-of-a-kind vacation in the wild.

 Who makes the cut?
 While we might not stay in and review every hotel featured, we've based our list on our expert knowledge of the destination covered, editorial reviews, user reviews, hotel amenities and in-depth research to find you the best stays.
 This article includes affiliate links.
 These links have no influence on our editorial content.
 For more information, see our affiliate guidelines